I was not joyed when Picker and Stealer wished to give newes.

 But I’d wished for a Revel where all would speak free, so when Picker and Stealer came forward I sayt, “These witty sisters have friends in places high and low.
 They gather more newes in a sennight [week] than most can in a year.
 Lend them your ears.”

-“Or they’ll tear them from your heads!” called a cat.
+“Or they’ll tear them from your heads!” called a cat from the dark.

 “I’ll lend Stealer the tip of one,” called another.
 “She has need of it.”

-“The cat that bit off hers has more need of a vomitive!” cried Onix, of a sudden bold.
+“The cat that bit off hers has more need of a vomitive!” cried Onix, bold of a sudden.

 “Friends,” sayt I, “at this our Revel we may slander great folks.
 Yea, and great cats too.
 None shall be punished for it.
 So if you choose to spread the newes Picker and Stealer bring, I pray you name them not.
 Else everie paw might be turned against them, and they silenced forever.”